Home Guides Recipes Safety Resources Download Free

 • Batch cook and freeze portions for busy days

-• Keep simple foods handy - banana, avocado, bread
+• Keep simple foods to hand — banana, avocado, soft bread

-• Use a slow cooker for tender, baby-friendly meals
+• Use a slow cooker for naturally tender, baby-friendly meals

-• Prep veggies for the week on a sunday
+• Prep a week of vegetables on a Sunday

 Stay Motivated

-• Document the journey with photos and videos
+• Document the journey with photos and short videos

-• Celebrate the small wins - first taste, new textures, etc
+• Celebrate the small wins — first taste, a new texture accepted

-• Remember: progress isn't always linear - bad days can happen
+• Remember: progress isn't linear, bad days are normal

 Problem Solving

-• If your baby seems uninterested, try different times of day
+• If baby seems uninterested, try different times of day

-• Vary presentation - same food but different shapes
+• Vary the presentation — the same food in a different shape

-• Let your baby see you eating and enjoying food
+• Let your baby watch you eating and enjoying food

-• Don't force or pressure anything - keep mealtimes positive
+• Never pressure or force — keep mealtimes relaxed and positive

-• Some babies are cautious - respect their pace
+• Some babies are naturally cautious — respect their pace

-• If concerned about intake, consult you health visitor
+• If you're concerned about intake, speak to your health visitor

 • Sits upright with minimal support